 In general, school uniforms must be worn on field trips unless the type of field trip warrants different attire (touring a barn, visiting wetlands, etc.).
 Attire for field trips, other than school uniforms, requires approval by the principal.
+The teacher will inform families of the required uniform on the permission form.
 Overnight field trips and field trips that are not educational in nature are not allowed.
 Electronic devices are not allowed on school field trips unless previously approved by the principal.